Ray Glastonbury: Background

 Ray Glastonbury was born in Bedwellty district, Wales, and he was the younger brother of the rugby union wing who played in the 1950s and 1960s for Cardiff RFC (11-matches during the 1958/59 season), Glamorgan Wanderers RFC and Pontypridd RFC; Blandford Glastonbury (birth registered first ¼ 1934 in Pontypridd district, marriage to Patricia K. (née Collins) registered third ¼ 1958 in Cardiff district).

 Playing career

 Glastonbury was the 1962–63 season's top try scorer with 41-tries.
 He won a cap for Wales while at Workington Town in 1963.

+Glastonbury scored 133 tries in 206 appearances for the club between 1962 and 1968.